nymtech/nym/documentation/operators/src/testing/node-setup.md

 sudo ufw allow 9000, 9001
 ```
 4. Restart your node, in case you run it as a [`systemd` service](../nodes/maintenance.md#systemd) make sure to run `systemctl daemon-reload` before the restart
-  - Make sure your node runs with root priviledges, either in a root shell or with `sudo` command
+  - Make sure your node runs with root privileges, either in a root shell or with `sudo` command

 <!--